mihaics/consul_nomad_cluster_demo/README.md

 $vagrant ssh consul1.cluster
 ```

-Mor einformation about ssh connection can be obtained from vagrat:
+More information about ssh connection can be obtained from vagrat:

 ```
 $vagrant ssh-config consul1.Cluster